nicoandreoli2000/AltimetrikGameFinderApp/README.md

 2. Download Node in your computer.

-3. Install json-server and json-server-auth locally just by running:
+3. Install json-server and json-server-auth locally:
 ```
 npm install
 ```

-4. Raise a json-server (verify you are on port 3000, if not change the url at src/js/login.js):
+4. Raise a json-server (verify you are on port 3000):
 ```
 npm run serve
 ```